AntonioDehesa/tilop/README.md

 Besides, i had a little trouble trying to differenciate the goodpointstotrack and the tracking itself. but i think i already got it...

+## Day 42: March 16 2021
+### Today's progress:

+Continued the Python for CV course.
+Almost finished it, so no point in going back to other activites until i finish it.
 <!---
 ## Day x
 ### Today's progress: